idsc-frazzoli/retina/doc/dubilab_guidelines.md

 * switch off the electronics on the gokart: the switch on the box, the emergency stop button, and the main power switch of the gokart
 * disconnect the steering battery and bring the battery to the charger on the table
 * charge the steering battery and laptop after each use
-* ensure that the steering battery charges displays `CHARGING` while charging
+* ensure that the steering battery charger displays `CHARGING` while charging
+* charding the gokart battery requires the main switch to be on, and the emergency stop to be pressed.
+When charging, the current is indicated on the display of the charging station.

 ## End of Day